24 Best Resume Cover Letter Examples (Word | PDF)

 • Incorporating fake details about your past work and career

-• Failing to proof-read the cover letter before submission.
+• Failing to proofread the cover letter before submission.

-How to Submit your Cover Letter
+How to Submit Your Cover Letter

-There are certain things you have to get write before finally submitting the cover letter.
-We highlight and explain them here below:
+There are certain things you have to written before finally submitting the cover letter.

 • Eliminate all errors from the resume and the portfolio work.